AmericanAirlines/Hangar/README.md

 ## Customizing Hangar
 If you'd like to customize the app, fork this repo.
 If you have an idea for something and you'd like to contribute back to this project, [create a new Feature request](../../../issues/new?template=feature_request.md).
 If we like your suggestion, we'll ask you to open a Pull Request.
 For more details, check out our [Contributing Guidelines](./.github/CONTRIBUTING.md).

-When you're ready to deploy your app, simply change the URL for the `Deploy to Heroku` button then merge it into your `master` branch.
+When you're ready to deploy your app, simply change the URL for the `Deploy to Heroku` button then merge it into your `main` branch.
 Once your repo is updated, just use that button you'll be good to go!

 <!-- After the front end display for help queue is created, describe overriding the template here -->